-Federal law requires that all individuals must be notified about hazardous chemicals present in the work place.
+Federal law requires that all individuals must be notified about hazardous chemicals present in the workplace.
 This law applies to all occupations, with the basic purpose of raising the level of consciousness on chemical safety.
-There are safe levels and proper procedures or precautions to be followed when handling any chemical, just as there are when working with x-ray.
+There are safe levels and proper procedures or precautions to be followed when handling any chemical.

-Chemical suppliers are required to prepare Material Safety Data Sheets (MSDS) for all chemicals in radiology.
+Chemical suppliers are required to prepare Material Safety Data Sheets (MSDS) for all chemicals in sonography.
 The MSDS should be accessible for your review.
 The clinical instructor will provide students with information specific to their department.